aunetx/blur-my-shell/README.md

     - you can activate an option to better blur the windows while in overview, although it won't make the blur perfect
     - and there are two modes for blurring applications:
       - whitelisting (by default), where only windows that are selected are blurred
-      - blacklisting, where every window is blurred, excepted for the selected ones
+      - blacklisting, where every window is blurred, except for the selected ones

 ## Static and dynamic blur